Black Sesame Bubble Tea

 Black Sesame Bubble Tea ingredients measured in cups and labeled on a table.

-• Tapioca balls: The fastest and easiest way to make bubble tea at home is to use store-bought tapioca balls.
+• Tapioca balls: I find the dried, vacuum-sealed tapioca balls to make the best tasting boba for drinks.
 They become bouncy in minutes once cooked in hot water.

-• Milk: Whole milk gives this drink its creamy texture, but you can any kind of milk you like.
+• Milk: Whole milk gives this drink its creamy texture, but you can use any kind of milk, including plant-based.

-• Ice: Make ice from filtered water for a better tasting drink.
+• Ice: Make ice from filtered water too if you can.

 My Tapioca Balls Pick